hankandre/eslint-config-oats/README.md

 ## A note before using
 Due to some existing dependencies on ESLint 6 this config doesn't get to use the shiniest new rules or plugins.
 There are a handful that we've needed to downgrade.
 Although the rules are still extensive and provide a lot of feedback there may be some that we're not able to support, yet.
 The following are the plugins that this config uses.
 Due to [this bug](https://github.com/eslint/eslint/issues/3458) they'll all need to be downloaded as `devDependencies`, too.
-This has led to issues with more contemporary versions of NPM, as it assumes that, if you have similar packages in your `peerDependencies` as in your `dependencies` they you'll wan their versions to match, often overwriting the `dependencies` versions with those from `peerDependencies`.
+This has led to issues with more contemporary versions of NPM as it assumes that, if you have similar packages in your `peerDependencies` as in your `dependencies`, they you'll want their versions to match, often overwriting the `dependencies` versions with those from `peerDependencies`.

 - [`eslint-plugin-import`](https://github.com/import-js/eslint-plugin-import)
 - [`eslint-plugin-jest`](https://github.com/jest-community/eslint-plugin-jest)